 Get involved with SRUK in your area, find Support Groups and specialists

-We have 8 Support Groups across the UK for people to come together to discuss and share issues around the conditions.
-Each Support Group has a Support Leader that runs the group and keeps in contact with all the members.
-All Group Leaders are volunteers who have experience of the condition themselves.
+We have 10 support groups across the UK for people to come together to discuss and share issues around the conditions.
+Each support group has a support leader that runs the group and keeps in contact with all the members.
+All group leaders are volunteers who have experience of the condition themselves.

 I was diagnosed with scleroderma over twenty years ago, and although it has been a life-changing experience, I have found that having accepted the condition and having adjusted to it, I have been able to live life as near normally as possible.
-In this respect, the Scleroderma Society (SRUK) has been extremely helpful over the years with telephone support, its ongoing informative and encouraging publications, and in enabling those affected to meet others in their local areas for mutual support.
-For queries about this Support Group use this form to contact us
+In this respect, SRUK has been extremely helpful over the years, beginning with their telephone support line, then their ongoing informative publications and with their enabling me to contact and meet others in my area with Scleroderma.
+Our group has grown steadily over the years and we meet informally every three months.
+I know how valuable being able to talk to other people with Scleroderma is to me and facilitating others with the condition to do the same is a very positive experience.
+For queries about this Support Group use this form to contact us.

 Location: Portsmouth, caters for Hampshire area.
 Support is for: People with diagnosis of Scleroderma or Raynaud's, their family friends or carers.
 Meeting times: Flexible.
 Or phone call support.
 Support Leader: My name is Tracey and I have been a member of the Scleroderma and Raynaud's UK since 2001 when my beloved dad, Robert, was diagnosed with the condition.
 I am a teacher by day.
 I love music and live gigs I have an extensive cd and vinyl collection, I am an Archer's fan (do not watch much TV but love radio 4 and 6).
 I love walking and cover many miles each week.
 I also enjoy reading, current affairs and modern art.
 For queries about this Support Group use this form to contact us

 My wife Alison and I live in Exeter.
 I was diagnosed with Limited Cutaneous Systemic Sclerosis ten years ago, as is usually the case I now know I had the symptom's for a number of years prior.
 Along the way I have picked up a couple of other associate diseases G.A.V.E.
 Liver cirrhosis (M3 anti body), and Scleroderma/Intestinal Failure.
-My aim is to lead a positive life and I am still working all be it part time for Exeter University.
-As a Local Support Contact Ali and I meet one other sufferer regularly for coffee and a catch up.
-For queries about this Support Group use this form to contact us
+I was a life member of The Scleroderma Society and naturally moved forward with SRUK.
+I have recently been an active member of a SRUK Community Member Research Panel and supported my wife at the 2018 Conference where she led a workshop on the effects on a Partner of a Scleroderma sufferer, which included mental health effects on a couple.
+My aim is to lead a positive life.
+My reason for being a local support contact is being I felt I would like to be part of a local group that supports each other.
+For queries about this Support Group use this form to contact us.

 I was diagnosed with scleroderma in 2013, and had Raynaud's Phenomenon previous to this.
 I have diffuse systemic sclerosis and ILD with scl70 antibodies.